 When Europeans arrived in the Americas, most did not even consider that the peoples they encountered had cultural and religious traditions that were different from their own; in fact, most believed indigenous communities had no culture or religion at all.
 As the “Age of Discovery” unfolded, Spanish and French Catholics were the first to arrive, beginning in the sixteenth century.
 Profit-minded Spanish conquistadors and French fur traders competed for land and wealth, while Spanish and French missionaries competed for the “saving of souls.”
 By the mid-century, the Spanish had established Catholic missions in present-day Florida and New Mexico and the French were steadily occupying the Great Lakes region, Upstate New York, Eastern Canada and, later, Louisiana and the Mississippi Delta.

 Newcomers from England during the sixteenth century also brought many expressions of Protestant Christianity to the new world.
-Among them were profit-seeking explorers with allegiances to the Church of England and those rebelling against it, Puritan reformers in search of religious freedom.
-Others included English Quakers and Catholics, as well as Scotch-Irish Presbyterians—all seeking a place to practice their religious commitments free of interference from the state.
+Among them were profit-seeking explorers, with allegiances to the Church of England, and Puritan reformers, rebelling against the Church and in search of religious freedom.
+Others included English Quakers, Catholics, and Scotch-Irish Presbyterians—all seeking a place to practice their religious commitments free of interference from the state.
 On the whole, these English settlers saw themselves as settling in a “virgin land” where real “civilization” had not been established.
-They understood their right to conquest in terms of old English legal traditions based on industry and utility, in which constructing houses, building fences, and laying out plantations constituted legitimate claim to land.
+They understood their right to conquest in terms of old English legal traditions based on industry and utility, in which constructing houses, building fences, and laying out plantations constituted legitimate claims to land.
 They took their Biblical warrant from Genesis 1:28: “Be fruitful and multiply, and fill the earth and subdue it.”

 The early history of the colonies reveals a complex story of relations with the Native peoples.
 Some colonial settlers, like those on Plymouth Plantation, had positive relations with Native peoples.
 In Puritan Massachusetts, John Eliot mastered Algonkian and then translated the Bible into that language in 1663.
 His “The Indian Covenanting Confession” was printed in 1669 in both Algonkian and English.
 He intended to place missionary efforts in the hands of the Indians themselves.
 With its regard for Indian autonomy, his approach was considered novel for its time.
 For the most part the many Indian Wars dominated the encounter of Europeans and Native peoples.
 They were often complicated by the wrenching divisions within tribes caused by the increasing numbers of “praying Indians,” who had been converted by the missionaries.